Hakurosalix/duncramaz/README.md

-# Launcher.DunCraMaz
+# DunCraMaz

-Launcher.DunCraMaz is a console-based fantasy dungeon crawler gameEngine that takes place in a maze.
+DunCraMaz is a command-line based fantasy dungeon crawler gameEngine that takes place in a maze.

 It is a simple Java project I created whilst learning the basics of the language.
 It is being uploaded here primarily to serve as practice as I learn how to use Git.